noopkat/avrgirl-chips-json/README.md

 1. Fork this repo.
 2. Each new chip needs its own file created and all keys filled out.
-3. Require the new chip file(s) within `avrgirl-chips-json.js` in the root directory of this repo.
-4. Open a pull request and briefly explain the chips you added
+3. Open a pull request and briefly explain the chips you added

 Thank you! :raised_hands: